jovian-od/fulminant/README.md

 7 *exceptional* minds, to work in a horizontal team under @jovian-od.

-All employment ideas entertained.
+All employee ideas entertained against sounding domain.

-Not a single lab will have nothing on us, bleed on the edge, maybe even dry.
+Not a single lab should and will have nothing on us, bleed on the edge, maybe almost dry.

-But always, always.
-Bleed.
+But always, always - Bleeding edge domain knowledge joined with lateral thinking.

-Yes, Not Even Alphabet X.
+Beat the Alphabet X.

+Security aspect hard and unforgiving.

 ## Immediate future

 Break the desktop metaphor.

-Add a dimension (or 2).
+Add a dimensioninal UX and UI paradigm (or 2).

-Approach either in a (revival of) skeuomorphic design or as conceptual, or both.
+Approach the problem either in a (revival of) skeuomorphic design or as conceptual, or both.
+Develop new iconoclastic language of interaction.

-Develop the better one.
+Make 2 - Develop the better one.

-Use ARM.
+Boring tech base - just use ARM.
 Neural procecessing.

 Make way for the next new "iPhone Moment".

 We have 90% of the tech available.
 We need the visionaries.
+Seven visionary minds, under a highly horizontal Foundation director.

+**First Needs**:

-Need some office space, discretionary spending on hardware and software, visionaries seed compensation and R&R.
+Need of some physical space, secure and dimensional.

+Discretionary funds for spending on essential hardware and software,

+Visionaries, director need seed compensation, and R&R by case.

 FUNDING
 ---

+VERY EARLY START:

-custom: IBAN FI20 8000 2418 2694 77 / SWIFT: DABAFIHH / TIMO V / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]  THE FIRST STEPS HERE!
+    custom: IBAN FI20 8000 2418 2694 77 / SWIFT: DABAFIHH / TIMO V / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]

 Please forward the details of your amount of funding (in € amount, funding date, and possible MsG.)
 ID to timovir+fulminant@gmail.com and for future entitlement to seed stock, and for your ((possily)limited)) voting rights to the Fulminant Foundation direction according to seeded funds.

-FaceTime @jovian-od about the admin.
+FaceTime @jovian-od about the admin and applications for positions.

 *If you are all in.*